Luca Passani, CTO @ScientiaMobile, January 2017

 I speculate that these years of experience working with large enterprises have revealed that the mobile context does exist, that there are cases where the context does call for different content, and that DIVs that may or may not snap (on devices for which resizing the browser window is not an option!) can hardly provide a very compelling story to enterprises who need to address different browsing experiences for legitimate business reasons.

-As Karen says, Responsive is great, but there is no reason why organizations should set artificial boundaries to what technology offers them to provide a great mobile experience.
+As Karen says, Responsive is great, but there is no reason why organizations should set artificial boundaries to what technology offers them to provide great mobile web performance.

 Web and mobile users are simply consumers that need to complete tasks.
 What matters to them is whether the tasks can be completed quickly and easily.
 They don’t care if the mechanisms that brought them the service are built with Media Queries, or if a little magic was used by the server to tailor the experience to their specific device or class of devices.